This page was most recently updated on May 8th, 2025

 2. The raising of funds for the operation of the Corporation.

-3. Acting as liaison for the benefit of the Corporation and the community at large.
+3. Acting as a liaison to benefit the Corporation and the community at large.

-4. Establishing subcommittees, which shall serve for a period of one year unless otherwise disbanded or reappointed.
+4. Establish subcommittees, which shall serve for one year unless otherwise disbanded or reappointed.
 [See Proclamation by Emperor IX, Bob Steinbom.]

-C. Specific Duties Related to the Emperor and Empress and their Lines of Succession:
+C. Specific Duties Related to the reigning monarchs and their Lines of Succession:

-The Board of Advisors shall advise the Emperor and Empress on matters of State, aid them in execution of their programs, as outlined in ARTICLE IX and guide them with reference to the boundaries and restrictions of their offices.
-The Board of Advisors shall maintain a watchful and cautious eye on the Emperor, Empress, and their Lines of Successions execution of their offices.
+The Board of Advisors shall advise the reigning monarchs on matters of State, aid them in executing their programs, as outlined in ARTICLE IX, and guide them with regarding the boundaries and restrictions of their offices.
+The Board of Advisors shall maintain a watchful and cautious eye on the reigning monarchs and the Lines of Successions’ execution of their offices.

 a.
-Any conflict arising shall be dealt with and resolved within a reasonable amount of time not to exceed 90 days or one week prior to coronation, and shall not be discussed outside the governing body of the Court.
+Any conflict arising shall be dealt with and resolved, within a reasonable amount of time not to exceed 90 days or one week before coronation, unless the BOA’s have determined the conflict is severe and cannot wait to address under normal circumstances and shall not be discussed outside the governing body of the Court.

-2. The Board shall notify a prospective successor to the throne of Emperor or Empress of the importance of this position and shall instruct the candidate concerning the rights and duties of this position, question the candidate in order to determine their qualifications, and authorize, license and install the candidate in office.
+2. The Board shall notify a prospective successor to the throne of the reigning monarch of the importance of this position.
+It shall instruct the candidate concerning the rights and duties of this position, question the candidate to determine their qualifications, and authorize, license, and install the candidate in office.

-3. The Council of Regents shall have the responsibility to conduct all trials involving accusations against the Emperor or Empress in the manner set forth hereinafter.
+3. The Council of Regents shall be responsible for all trials involving accusations against the reining monarchs in the manner set forth hereinafter.

 ARTICLE VIII: FUNCTIONS OF ADVISORS